anion-coder/detect_ai_generated_content/README.md

 ## Introduction

 AI-generated content is becoming increasingly sophisticated, making it challenging to distinguish between genuine and computer-generated text.
-Our project aims to tackle this issue by leveraging the power of BERT (Bidirectional Encoder Representations from Transformers) to identify and flag AI-generated text segments.
+This project aims to tackle this issue by leveraging the power of BERT (Bidirectional Encoder Representations from Transformers) to identify and flag AI-generated text segments.
 Whether you're dealing with chatbots, articles, or social media posts, our solution offers accurate detection, ensuring the authenticity of digital content.

 ## Features